Outram, Singapore

-Outram (/ˈuːtrəm/ OO-trəm) is a planning area located within the Central Area of the Central Region of Singapore.
+Outram (/ˈuːtrəm/ OO-trəm (Note: /ˈoʊtrəm, ˈaʊ-/ OH-trəm or OW-trəm)) is a planning area located within the Central Area of the Central Region of Singapore.
 The area is bordered by these planning areas: Singapore River to the north, the Downtown Core to the east and south, and Bukit Merah to the west.
 Outram comprises four subzones, China Square, Chinatown, People's Park and Pearl's Hill.

 Outram is home to several key municipal buildings, such as Singapore General Hospital (SGH) and several other specialist health centres operated by Singapore Health Services (SingHealth) as well as the Central Narcotics Bureau and the Police Cantonment Complex.
 Outram Secondary School is situated in nearby York Hill.
 Across the Outram Road from the Outram Park MRT station is the Health Sciences Authority building.
 Along the same side of the road further down towards College Road, is Block 9 where Mortuary@HSA is located.
 At the junction of Outram Road and College Road stands the Alumni Building which at one time housed the Department of Scientific Services (DSS) before it was relocated to its present location in HSA Building.